HewlettPackard/swarm-learning/examples/cancer-pred/README.md

 This example demonstrates how a cancer prediction model built over the Wisconsin Prognostic Breast Cancer Dataset [WPBC](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(Prognostic)) would run and perform on the swarm learning platform.
 The above mentioned link is of the official data repository.

-The dataset will be downloaded (from the official source) in the cancer-pred.py file present under the directory model.
-If you want to download the dataset you can do so by visiting the official data folder - https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/
-Download the file - wdbc.data and use the downloaded file's path where the dataset is being read in the cancer-pred.py file.
-The file wdmc.names describe the dataset in detail.

-To download the same from Kaggle, follow the below steps: (OPTIONAL)
+To download the dataset, follow the below steps:

 Click on “Download” in this link to the dataset - (https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)